- Search The Registry

 The First African Baptist Church of Savannah, GA., one of the oldest Black churches in North America, began on this date in 1777.

-The congregation changed the name of the church in 1822 from the First Colored Church to First African Baptist Church.
+The congregation changed the church's name in 1822 from the First Colored Church to the First African Baptist Church.
 On July 26, 1826, the Sunday school was organized with the aid of the Independent Presbyterian Church.
 The members of the congregation erected the present sanctuary in 1859.
-This is the first Black-owned building in the State of Georgia that was constructed of brick.
+This is the first Black-owned building in the State of Georgia constructed of brick.
 For years it was known as the "Brick Church."
 The pipe organ was installed in 1888.